scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 :institution: Music and Audio Research Laboratory, New York University

 --------------------------------------------------
-LibROSA: Audio and Music Signal Analysis in Python
+librosa: Audio and Music Signal Analysis in Python
 --------------------------------------------------

 .. class:: abstract

-   This document describes the design and implementation of version 0.4.0 of
-   librosa: a Python package for audio and music signal processing.
+   This document describes the design and implementation of version 0.4.0 of ``librosa``: a Python package for audio and music signal processing.

 .. class:: keywords